 At Orillia Eyewear & iCare, we offer top-notch eye care in our child-friendly facility.
 Our warm, patient and caring staff will help ensure that your child feels safe and comfortable.

-To schedule your child’s eye exam, call Orillia Eyewear & iCare in Orillia today!
+To schedule your child’s eye test, call Orillia Eyewear & iCare in Orillia today!

 Quality Frames For Prescription Eyeglasses & Computer Glasses.
 Visit Orillia Eyewear & iCare for an eye exam and eyeglasses that match your style.